 Find me, Jo of Jo’s Crafty Hook at the places listed below.

-Fall is the perfect time of year to crochet Hats, Scarves and Gloves.
-When the air starts getting chilly, you want to wear something that keeps warm and toasty.
-This is why I am sharing with you one of the most used crochet patterns, the Simplicity Set Crochet Pattern.
-This is a great Unisex crochet pattern that can be made for both Men and Women.
+Winter is the perfect time of year to crochet Hats, Scarves and Gloves.
+When the cold weather hits, you want to wear something that keeps warm and toasty.
+This is why I am sharing with you one of my most popular crochet patterns, the Simplicity Set FREE Crochet Pattern.

 Subscribe